Ramps/Wild Leeks in the woods. (By: Fungus Guy CC BY-SA 3.0)

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant can be grown using Natural farming or no-till garden methods, and can be grown with traditional gardening methods.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant can be grown using Natural farming or no-till garden methods, and can be grown with traditional gardening methods.
 With this one, I recommend the no-till method - especially if you choose to grow it for the greens only.

 Seeds: You can buy seeds from speciality seed stores on line, or if you are lucky, where they sell seeds locally, but I wouldn't count on that.
 From planting, seeds can take from 6 to 18 months to get started.

 Transplanting: By far, the best way to do it, is by transplanting bulbs late in the fall, or early in the spring.
 I have heard you can buy bulbs sometimes, though I have never found any myself.
 Plant the bulbs about 6-7 cm (3 inches) deep about 10-15 cm (4-6 inches) apart.
 Make sure the very tip of the bulb is at the soil surface.
 Once all are planted, cover with about 5 cm (2 inches) of deciduous leaf mulch.